 I have been putting chlorine tablets (also known as chlorine pucks due to their size and shape) directly in my skimmer baskets for most of the past 8 years that I have owned my pool without any problems.
 I usually do this immediately after I have cleaned the pool.

 When I think about it, when swimming pools have been around for so long, it is surprising that they aren’t built with a specific chlorine/chemical feeder system as standard.
-This type of pool equipment is available but does not seem to be fitted as standard.
+This type of pool equipment is available but does not seem to be fitted as a matter of course.

 Chlorine tablets in skimmer

-One of the advantages to putting the chlorine tablets in the skimmer is that when the pump is running the water flows over them so it becomes chlorinated as some of the tablet dissolves.
-It is then pumped back into the pool and is distributed evenly throughout the pool.
+One of the advantages to putting the chlorine tablets in the basket of the pool skimmer is that when the pool pump is running the pool water flows over them so it becomes chlorinated as some of the tablets dissolve.
+It is then pumped back into the pool via the pool filter and is distributed evenly throughout the entire pool.

-You will see on swimming pool forums that “they” say, putting the tablets in the skimmer basket can lead to the eventual corrosion of the skimmer and other equipment.
-However my pool is now over 20 years old and the previous owner put the tablets in the skimmer, and so have I, yet there have been no ill effects yet.
+My pool is now over 20 years old and the previous pool owner put the tablets in the skimmer, and so have I, yet there have been no ill effects yet.

 What other methods can I use to add chlorine tablets?